If you need an air rifle with more stopping power than the average model, this is well worth your consideration.

 Primary characteristics to consider include:

 One note of caution.
 Some manufacturers quote muzzle velocity using special non-lead alloy pellets (PBA is a popular brand.)
 These fly considerably faster than standard lead-alloy pellets.
-They are readily available, so it's not a problem, but if you use “ordinary” ammo you won't achieve the same figures.
+They are readily available, so it's not a problem, but if you use “ordinary” ammo you won't achieve the same velocity.

 A few makers quote muzzle energy in fpe (foot pounds of energy).
 It's a calculation that takes into account the weight of the ammunition and should, therefore, offer more accurate numbers.
 The problem is, only a few quote it, so comparisons are practically impossible.

 For casual shooters, length and weight are not significant considerations.
 However, a gun that's too long or too short can be uncomfortable.
 That's important if you're concerned about a high degree of accuracy, particularly if target shooting from a prone position.
-Too long an air rifle can also be a problem for younger shooters.
+Too long of an air rifle can also be a problem for younger shooters.
 Air rifle weight can vary by a couple of pounds or more.
 It may not seem a lot, but again, comfort depends on the physical attributes of the shooter.

 Your air rifle's sights are obviously vital to accuracy.
 You'll have a fixed front sight and an adjustable rear, which should offer windage and elevation.
 On occasions, we found manufacturing faults with sights.
 They just couldn't be adjusted properly.
-It's unusual, but if it happens you need to return your rifle for an exchange.
+It's unusual, but if it happens, you need to return your rifle for an exchange.

 Small caliber air rifles produce less recoil than firearms, and traditional hardwood stock looks great, but it will still wear on your shoulder after a while.
 A rubber bump pad or recoil pad adds long-term comfort.